What’s the difference between the Computer Information Systems and Computer Science Degrees?

 Computer Science vs Computer Information Systems

-MWCC offers two tracks in the Computer Information Systems programtransfer or career.
+MWCC offers two tracks in the CIS program — transfer or career.
 The CIS career track is intended to prepare you to immediately land a job after graduation.
-The CIT transfer option meets the course work requirements for Mass Transfer, enabling you to bring your credits with you to a four-year school for your bachelor’s degree after earning your associate with the Mount.
+The CIS transfer option meets the coursework requirements for Mass Transfer, enabling you to bring your credits with you to a four-year school for your bachelor’s degree after earning your associate with The Mount.

-• Help Desk: Responding to IT questions via chat, email, or phone.
-Troubleshooting, diagnosing problems and providing technical assistance for questions and problems.
+• Help desk technician: Students in this position will respond to IT questions via chat, email or phone.
+They might also assist with troubleshooting, diagnosing problems and providing technical assistance for questions and problems at their organization.

-• IT Support Specialist: Trained to operate, fix, and oversee software and hardware systems.
+• IT support specialist: Students working as IT support specialists are trained to operate, fix, and oversee software and hardware systems.

-• Systems Administrator: Maintains a computer system or network by ensuring that they are updated, functioning well and being used effectively.
+• Systems administrator: These employees maintain a computer system or network by ensuring that they are updated, functioning well and being used effectively.

-• Web Developer: Design, code and implement functional websites for their clients.
+• Web developer: Individuals interested in pursuing this position can look forward to helping organizations design, code and implement functional websites for their clients.

-• Software Support: Work behind the scenes of an organization, assuring that all communication between the system and the client runs smoothly.
+• Software support: Students will work behind the scenes of an organization, assuring that all communication between the system and the client runs smoothly.

 Key Skills for a Career in Computer Information Systems